chrisblue1907/vlan-segmented-network-design/README.md

 ## What I Learned

-- How to design and implement VLAN segmentation
+- How to design and set up VLAN segmentation
 - Importance of multicast handling (IGMP Snooping)
 - Configuring switch ports based on device requirements
 - Troubleshooting real-world network issues